shorepine/tulipcc/docs/tulip_api.md

 You can also load 3D models as wireframes in from standard `obj` files, and set their rotation and scale, which will render a list of line positions for you to sprite line list RAM.

-You can choose a color per line.
-It's encoded into the top bits of the x0 and x1 coordinates in sprite RAM.
-So each line only takes 8 bytes in sprite RAM.

 ```python
 # Load an obj file into a list of raw faces and vertices - unscaled and unrotated.